Contracts for Difference for Low Carbon Electricity Generation: consultation response

 As with all innovation support policies, it is necessary to review the purpose and performance of CfDs alongside development of the industries involved, the challenges they face, particularly with respect to present and future market conditions.

 A review of such evidence is crucial given the Government’s ambition for scale-up, which we warmly welcome.
-We are hopeful the upcoming Energy White Paper will open up the opportunity for more fundamental review of electricity market arrangements including CFDs.
+We are hopeful the upcoming Energy White Paper will open up the opportunity for a more fundamental review of electricity market arrangements including CFDs.

 - The impact of CfD design on the functioning of electricity markets and incentives to invest